The Truth Behind Your Lack of Motivation

 “Why do I have no motivation to do anything?”

 Most people think that motivation is purely psychological.
-Now, there is a mental element
+Now, there is a mental element to being self-motivated.
+However, the physical aspect is just as important.

 In this article, I’m going to show you the truth behind your lack of motivation.
 I’ll also show you why your low motivation has as much to do with your physical fitness as it does your mindset.